Intika-Linux-Firewall/Tomoyo-Application-Firewall/README.md

 - Remember last 3 requests and send back the same answer automatically if current request is similar to one of them
 - On allow (yes) a rule is added
 - Notification display in addition of the question window
-- Ignore profile 8 (you can use profile 8 to bypass this application "usefull for let say blocked apps")
+- Ignore profile number > 5 (any profile > 5 will not trigger the question window, "usefull for let say blocking apps profiles")
 - Auto request (15s timeout)
 - Exclude many profile
 - Allow all for the current requesting application